 DCHD staff will determine the eligibility of each application.
-Thereafter, the TARP will perform a detailed review of each eligible proposal.
+Thereafter, the TARP will perform a detailed review of each eligible proposal in order to provide a preliminary score.
 This review will include but is not limited to:

 - Past agency performance

 - Proper completion of the application

 - Community impact and community need

-- Program eligibility according to federal regulations
+- Program eligibility according to applicable federal, state and local regulations